 Our sanctuary is designed in compliance with Americans with Disabilities (ADA) regulations.
 Devices to augment hearing and large print prayer books are available.
-Please contact our co-administrators, Justine Abel and Monica Blum, for additional accommodations.
+Please contact our Administrator, Monica Blum, for additional accommodations.
 We celebrate inclusivity.

 From September through June, the Bolton Street Synagogue schedule of Shabbat services is:

 In July and August, we celebrate Shabbat in our beautiful meadow (weather permitting), always starting at 6:30 pm.

 First Friday Potluck Dinner – After Shabbat services on the first Friday of each month, we have our monthly potluck dinner.
 It’s a wonderful way to share a meal with old and new friends.
 Everyone is encouraged to bring a veggie/dairy side dish, salad, or main course for six to eight people.